Chart Library: Building Birst's Visualization System from Scratch

 Gauge had the most configuration options of any chart in the library because it was the most semantically flexible.
 The same gauge could track anything from a CEO-facing revenue target to a warehouse's inventory levels.

-Configurations included angular span (full-circle to fan-shaped, selectable from preset angles), hole size, segment boundaries (the input model above), an optional overflow segment for when values exceeded the user-defined max, label positioning (center, above, below, left, right) with logic for when a small hole size forced labels to reposition automatically, and display value toggles.
+• Overflow segment.
+An optional "you went over your target" segment that only appeared when actual values exceeded the user-defined max.
 When overflow wasn't toggled on, the final segment scaled up infinitely as values grew past the target, so the gauge kept showing the right information at a glance.

 Configuration happened through a well-organized side panel, giving users full control over a genuinely flexible chart type.